Married But In Love With Someone Else?

 If you choose short-term, you may decide to end your marriage for your lover.
 The intensity of your present emotions may make that the choice that seems most likely to make you happy.

 If you think that being with your lover more than makes up for any difficulties in these areas, you aren’t alone.
-Nearly everyone who makes that decision figures that because of they are deeply in love with someone else, everything balances out in the end.
+Nearly everyone who makes that decision figures that everything balances out because they are deeply in love with someone else in the end.

 Unfortunately, it rarely, if ever, turns out that way.